ivelin/zk0/docs/INSTALLATION.md

 - **Video Decoding**: If "No accelerated backend detected", install CUDA toolkit: `conda install cudatoolkit=13.0 -c nvidia` and set `export VIDEO_BACKEND=torchcodec`.
 - **GPU Not Detected**: Verify CUDA installation and `nvidia-smi` output.

-For advanced troubleshooting, check `simulation.log` in outputs or consult [TECHNICAL-OVERVIEW.md](TECHNICAL-OVERVIEW.md).
+For advanced troubleshooting, check `simulation.log` in outputs or consult [TECHNICAL-OVERVIEW](TECHNICAL-OVERVIEW).

-If issues persist, ensure you're following the constraints in [INSTALLATION.md](INSTALLATION.md) and the development guidelines in [DEVELOPMENT.md](DEVELOPMENT.md).
+If issues persist, ensure you're following the constraints in [INSTALLATION](INSTALLATION) and the development guidelines in [DEVELOPMENT](DEVELOPMENT).

 For other environments with torch CUDA issues, use the same pip install command with the appropriate CUDA version (e.g., cu121 for CUDA 12.1).